ci-lab-cz/easydock/README.md

 `--dask_report` argument will create at the end of calculations a html-file with performance report (may be useful to tweak docking parameters).

+**Important setup issues**:
-**Important setup issue** - the limit of open files on every server should be increased to the level at least twice the total number of requested workers (file streams are used for internode communication by dask).
+- the limit of open files on every server should be increased to the level at least twice the total number of requested workers (file streams are used for internode communication by dask).
+- all nodes should be accessible by SSH with default settings

-##### Data retrieval from the output database
+#### Data retrieval from the output database

 To extract data from the database one may use the script `get_sdf_from_dock_db`.